AdobeDocs/journey-optimizer.it-IT/help/using/configuration/dmarc-record-update.md

 >
 >Il mancato rispetto di questo nuovo requisito da parte di Gmail e Yahoo dovrebbe comportare l’invio di e-mail nella cartella di posta indesiderata o il blocco.

 Di conseguenza, Adobe consiglia vivamente di disporre di un record DMARC configurato per tutti i sottodomini a cui hai delegato l’Adobe in [!DNL Journey Optimizer].
-Segui una delle due opzioni seguenti:

-* Configurare DMARC nei sottodomini o nel dominio principale dei sottodomini; **nella soluzione di hosting**.
-Puoi farlo da ora.

-* Configurare DMARC nei sottodomini delegati **utilizzo della funzionalità in arrivo in [!DNL Journey Optimizer] interfaccia utente di amministrazione** - senza alcun lavoro aggiuntivo sulla soluzione di hosting.
-Questa funzione sarà disponibile il 30 gennaio 2024.
+Segui i passaggi seguenti che si applicano al tuo caso:

+<!--
+* Set up DMARC on your subdomains, or on the parent domain of your subdomains, **in your hosting solution**.
+You can do it as of now.

+* Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.
+This feature will be available on January 30, 2024.

     >[!CAUTION]
     >
+    >If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, it will also require some entry into your hosting solution.
+Make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January 30, 2024). (and be ready on February 1st, 2024)

+    More details on the [!DNL Journey Optimizer] DMARC upcoming feature will come soon.
+-->

+* Se è stato [completamente delegato](delegate-subdomain.md#full-subdomain-delegation) ad Adobe, per l’invio dei sottodomini, segui una delle due opzioni seguenti:

+   * Configurare DMARC nel dominio principale dei sottodomini delegati **nella soluzione di hosting**.

+   * Configurare DMARC nei sottodomini delegati **utilizzo della funzionalità in arrivo in [!DNL Journey Optimizer] interfaccia utente di amministrazione** - senza alcun lavoro aggiuntivo sulla soluzione di hosting.

+* Se hai impostato [Delega CNAME](delegate-subdomain.md#cname-subdomain-delegation) per i sottodomini di invio, segui una delle due opzioni seguenti:
+   * Configurare DMARC nei sottodomini o nel dominio principale dei sottodomini **nella soluzione di hosting**.
-  >Se hai impostato [Delega CNAME](delegate-subdomain.md#cname-subdomain-delegation) per i sottodomini di invio, sarà necessario anche un certo numero di ingressi nella soluzione di hosting.
-Assicurati di coordinarti con il tuo reparto IT in modo che possa eseguire l&#39;aggiornamento non appena [!DNL Journey Optimizer] (il 30 gennaio 2024). <!--and be ready on February 1st, 2024-->
+   * Configurare DMARC nei sottodomini delegati **utilizzo della funzionalità in arrivo in [!DNL Journey Optimizer] interfaccia utente di amministrazione**.
+Tuttavia, richiederà anche l’ingresso nella soluzione di hosting.
+Di conseguenza, assicurati di coordinarti con il tuo reparto IT in modo che possa eseguire l’aggiornamento non appena [!DNL Journey Optimizer] (il 30 gennaio). <!--and be ready on February 1st, 2024-->

 Maggiori dettagli sulla [!DNL Journey Optimizer] La prossima funzionalità di DMARC sarà presto disponibile.

-<!--
-* If you have [fully delegated](delegate-subdomain.md#full-subdomain-delegation) your sending subdomains to Adobe, follow either one of the two options below:

-    * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.

-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.

-* If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, follow either one of the two options below:
-    * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.
-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI**.
-However, it will also require entry in your hosting solution.
-Consequently, make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January, 30) - and be ready on February 1st, 2024.

--->

 >[!NOTE]
 >